jordannholmes/FinalProject/Vignette/Vignette.md

 - Commands run on a sample dataset to extract complete Genus, Species names.
 - This example completes commands on Test_Set.txt.
 ### Expected_Output Directory:
 - Expected_Output_Bash.txt: The list of unique Genus, Species names extracted from the sample dataset after running Command.sh.
-This list is extracted from the sample dataset Test_Set.txt.
+This list will be title NewData60.txt in the terminal after Commands.sh is run.
+This signifies the final Genus, Species list that will be used for trait analysis.
 - Expected_Output_Overall.txt: This is the expected output after running the Commands.sh in its entirety.
 ### RScript.R
 - The list of R commands to be run in Commands.sh, which will allow the entire program to run in shell.